devilals/programming_basics/java_programming.md

 Object will be created only with "new" keyword, then the memory is reserved for the object of the class Point.<br />
 Creating an object of a class is also termed as **instantiating a class**

+**Return type**

+_Covariant return type_ is a technique to override a method and define it to return a subclass of the original method.

 References //this is just a reference and it does not reserve memory as Point is a class and originOne is a object.